-Large differences in the behavior of real wages registered in Venezuela and the United States do mirror the differences in labor productivity.
-In Figure 4, we report on actual cyclical behavior of real wages and output over 1950-2008.
-The correlation in Venezuela is relatively high (69.1), whereas in the United States, observed real wages are much less pro-cyclical, displaying a low correlation with output (24.8).
+Large differences in the behavior or real wages registered in Venezuela and the United States do mirror the differences in labor productivity.
+In Figure 5, we report on actual cyclical behavior of real wages and output over 1950-2008.
+The correlation in Venezuela is relatively high, either in general (69.1%) of in the non-oil sector (78.1%).
+In the United States, to the contrary, observed real wages are much less pro-cyclical, displaying a low correlation with output (24.8%).
 The disparities between both labor markets in terms of labor productivity are even more salient.
-As reported in Figure 5, labor productivity displays an almost-perfect correlation with cyclical output in Venezuela (92.1), in stark contrast with the United States, where there is barely any correspondence (6.7).
-Fully flexible real wages and pro-cyclical labor productivity, intrinsic to the mechanics of adjustment of the standard RBC model, more closely resemble the Venezuelan labor market and thereby explain the better fit.
+As reported in Figure 6, labor productivity displays an almost perfect correlation with cyclical output in Venezuela, either in general (92.1%) or non-oil sector (94.3%); whereas in the United States there is barely any correspondence (6.7%).
+Fully flexible real wages and pro-cyclical labor productivity, intrinsic to the mechanics of adjustment of the standard RBC model, are better resembled by the Venezuelan labor market and thereby explain the better fit.

-Figure 5.
-Cyclical output and labor productivity
+Figure 5 Cyclical Output and Real Wages